postsharp/PostSharp.Documentation/conceptual/Caching/Backends/caching-redis.md

 If you expect high load, it is recommended to tune the following <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration> properties:

 - <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksMaxConcurrency> is critical to the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector> component.
-It should be high enough to utilize the maximum network resources of your deployment, but small enough not to allow for a large operation backlog to form.
+It should be high enough to utilize the maximum resources of your deployment, but small enough not to allow for a large operation backlog to form.
 - <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCachingBackendConfiguration.BackgroundTasksOverloadedThreshold> is used only by the <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollector>.
 It will cause the component to stop processing eviction and expiration notifications in case the operation backlog is too large.
 In this case, GC would rely on periodic database scanning.

 The following <xref:PostSharp.Patterns.Caching.Backends.Redis.RedisCacheDependencyGarbageCollectorOptions> properties must also be properly tuned: